solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 ![Black hat](/img/blackhat/blackhat.jpg)

 In lack of a better term, Black Hat Programming is the art of writing tools and scripts for penetration testing and expoiting vulnerabilities.
 Just don't go poking around without permission and become a Black Hat hunted by the police.
 But why don't we need all those "best practices" that are very useful normally in professional software development?
-The "black hat programming" discussed in this post typically deals in a simpler world:
+The "black hat programming" discussed in this post typically deals with a simpler world:

 * The programs are usually quite small.
 Maybe less than 100 lines, hardly ever more than 1000 LOC.
 * They are single user apps, often without a persistent state or any fancy UI.